Welcome to Early Years at Walton-on-Trent

-At Walton on Trent Primary and Nursery School we fully endorse the theory that parents are children’s first educators.
-When parents and practitioners work together in early years settings, the results have a positive impact on the child’s development and learning.
+At Walton on Trent Primary and Nursery School we work to develop supportive, working relationships that are child centred.
+When parents and practitioners work together in Early Years settings, the results have a positive impact on the child’s development and learning.

-Therefore, we believe a successful partnership needs a two-way flow of information, knowledge and expertise.
+Therefore, we believe a successful partnership needs a two-way flow of information, knowledge and expertise to ensure:

-• So that children settle into school successfully, we encourage parents to discuss any worries involving their child’s circumstances, interests, competencies and needs.
+• Children settle into school successfully, we encourage parents to discuss any worries involving their child’s circumstances, interests, competencies and needs.

 • Parents are welcome to help out in school once the children have settled in.